Our Holistic Health Nurse Practitioners / Long Beach Pediatrics

 After traveling between hospitals for over a year, Nancy found a place in the pediatric intensive care unit at Miller Children’s Hospital Long Beach and has been there for the past 11 years.
 At Miller, Nancy also worked on the pediatric intensive care transport team, providing care for critically ill infants, children and teens during transport.

-Nancy is incredibly proud that her two teenaged sons have progressed spectacularly with behavior therapy and nutrition and now attend regular education without services.
+Nancy is incredibly proud that her two teenage sons have progressed spectacularly with behavior therapy and nutrition and now attend regular education without services.

 Nancy grew up in Long Beach and is raising her family in the house that she was raised in.
 She enjoys spending time with her husband, two boys, and her dogs, including a Great Dane that requires a little too much attention!